Tiffany & Co misses quarterly same-store sales estimates

-(Reuters) - Tiffany & Co (TIF.N) reported a bigger-than-expected fall in quarterly same-store sales on Wednesday, hurt by lower tourist spending, a key source of revenue for luxury retailers.
+Aug 28 (Reuters) - Tiffany & Co reported a bigger-than-expected fall in quarterly same-store sales on Wednesday, hurt by lower tourist spending, a key source of revenue for luxury retailers.

 The company’s Chief Executive Officer Alessandro Bogliolo also said protests in Hong Kong were disrupting sales in the city.